melikakhodamoradi1/Hello-World/README.md

 # Hello world!
-This is jusy a test for my homework number2 .
+This is just a test for my homework number2 .